-- 2.8 Note that although the value deducted will be lost to the transferee, it will go to the National Reserve and help provide additional funds for other farmers. - 2.9 If the tenant owns the payment entitlements and transfers them to the landlord at the end of a seasonal let or tenancy agreement, the transfer will be considered a transfer without land and the entitlements will be subject to siphon.
+2.8 Note that although the value deducted will be lost to the transferee, it will go to the National Reserve and help provide additional funds for other farmers.

+2.9 If the tenant owns the payment entitlements and transfers them to the landlord at the end of a seasonal let or tenancy agreement, the transfer will be considered a transfer without land and the entitlements will be subject to siphon.

-ENTITLEMENT TRANSFERS SALE LEASE With Land Without Land With Land Without Land The area of In 2016 & 2017 The area of In 2016 & 2017 siphon of 50% siphon of 50% land being sold land being sold must be equal will be applied to must be equal will be applied to the value of the to or greater the value of the to or greater than the transferred than the transferred number of entitlements. number of entitlements.
-2018 onwards entitlements entitlements 2018 onwards the siphon will being the siphon will being transferred. be 30%. transferred. be 30%.
+ENTITLEMENT TRANSFERS SALE LEASE With Land Without Land With Land Without Land The area of land being sold must be equal to or greater than the number of entitlements being transferred.
+In 2016 & 2017 siphon of 50% will be applied to the value of the transferred entitlements.
+2018 onwards the siphon will be 30%.
+The area of land being sold must be equal to or greater than the number of entitlements being transferred.
+In 2016 & 2017 siphon of 50% will be applied to the value of the transferred entitlements.
+2018 onwards the siphon will be 30%.
 The start and end dates for the land and entitlements must be the same date.
-INHERITANCE GIFT With Land With Land Without Land Without Land In 2016 & 2017 The area of Inheritance The area of land being sold siphon of 50% without land is land being sold must be equal not subject to must be equal will be applied to to or greater siphon. to or greater the value of the than the than the transferred number of number of entitlements.
-2018 onwards entitlements entitlements the siphon will being being transferred. transferred. be 30%.
+INHERITANCE GIFT With Land Without Land With Land Without Land The area of land being sold must be equal to or greater than the number of entitlements being transferred.
+Inheritance without land is not subject to siphon.
+The area of land being sold must be equal to or greater than the number of entitlements being transferred.
+In 2016 & 2017 siphon of 50% will be applied to the value of the transferred entitlements.
+2018 onwards the siphon will be 30%.